Immerse Your Students in Polar Science

-Engaging topics like polar bears, sediment cores, and glaciers help teach food webs, living things, erosion and the phases of water to name a few concepts.
-Students are always intrigued by the frozen worlds of the 'ends of the Earth' and now can participate in the International Polar Year (IPY) with SPRINTT [Student Polar Research with IPY National (and International) Teacher Training] sponsored by the National Science Foundation (NSF).
+Engaging topics such as polar bears, sediment cores, and glaciers meet standards and help teach concepts such as food webs, living things, erosion and the phases of water.
+Thematic content [Frozen Water, Frozen Land and Food] is mastered in the classroom activities prior to SPRINTT's cutting-edge, online student investigations.
+Students, intrigued by the frozen worlds at the 'ends of the Earth' learn with SPRINTT [Student Polar Research with IPY National (and International) Teacher Training].

-Students in grades 5-10 will be introduced to the unique environments of the Arctic and Antarctic and use the lens of Alaska Natives to view current climate changes.
-Ultimately, your students will access real data collected by scientists and complete their own polar research projects.
+Students are introduced to the unique environments of the Arctic and the Antarctic.
+They use the lens of Alaska Natives to view current climate changes.
+Your students will access a wealth of real Western and Indigenous data collected by scientists.
+Many technology tools help them to complete their own polar research projects.

 How Does My School or District Participate?

-Schools or districts agree to adopt SPRINTT as a part of the formal science curriculum-using SPRINTT curricular materials to meet local science standards in the context of Earth's poles.
-The minimum commitment is: 1) a 3-week introductory thematic unit in which students learn about Polar Regions (air, life, water, land) and, 2) student research projects using polar data sets in various scientific areas (Earth, life, and physical science).
-Teachers are trained in the program through a unique LIVE, online training experience during which they may virtually 'meet' researchers including scientists "on the ice" in Antarctica!
+Schools or districts agree to adopt SPRINTT as a part of the formal science curriculum, using SPRINTT curricular materials to meet science standards.
+The minimum commitment is 1) a three to four (3-4) week introductory thematic unit in which students learn about Polar Regions (air, life, water, land), and 2) student investigations and research projects using polar data sets in various scientific areas (Earth, life, and physical science).
+Teachers trained in the program utilize a unique LIVE (or asynchronous), online training experience during which they virtually 'meet' researchers including scientists 'on the ice' in Antarctica.

 What will my students learn?